 This is a common mistake that many companies make.
 They create generic landing pages and use them for all of their campaigns even though it's for the different target audiences.

 Landing page doesn't match the offer from the Google ad.

 There are various landing page optimization tools that you can use to improve landing page conversion rates.

 Before you jump on and install an optimization tool, make sure that it's the right tool for the job.

 There are so many landing page elements that you might end up wasting your time with a tool that's not the right fit for you.

 I've seen landing pages where the chatbot completely messed up the landing page experience.
 The little pop-up was intrusive and killed the user experience.

 When your landing page goes viral, that's when you know you have a perfect landing page.

-Viral landing page's conversion rates tend to be much higher than non-viral landing page conversions rates.
+Viral landing page conversion rates tend to be much higher than non-viral landing page conversion rates.